PEBC EE Exam Questions #9

 Answer: D

-If a patient with acute gout attack comes within 36 hours, colchicine is the drug of choice.
+If a patient with an acute gout attack comes within 36 hours, colchicine is the drug of choice.

 Question 8.2: Which of the following would be the pharmacist’s counseling for the side effects?